2017 Farmland Value Survey Iowa State University

 The 2017 state average for all quality of land was estimated to be $7,326 per acre as of November 2017.
 This is an increase of $143 per acre from November 2016, and a 2.0 percent increase.
 This is the fi increase after three consecutive years of decline.

 Major factors Influencing the Real Estate Market

 There were three positive factors listed by over 10 percent of respondents who provided at least one positive factor.
-The most frequently mentioned factor was low interest rates, mentioned by 23 percent of the respondents.
-Strong yields were the second-most frequently mentioned positive factor, mentioned by 17 percent of the respondents.
-Other frequently mentioned positive factors included limited land supply (17 percent) and strong demand (4 percent).
+The most frequently mentioned factor was low interest rates, mentioned by 21 percent of the respondents.
+Limited land supply was the second-most frequently mentioned positive factor, mentioned by 20 percent of the respondents.
+Other frequently mentioned positive factors included strong yields (15 percent), strong demand (six percent), and investor demand (five percent).

 There was only one negative factor listed by more than 10 percent of respondents who identified at least one negative factor.
-The most frequently mentioned negative factor affecting land values was lower commodity prices, mentioned by 40 percent of respondents.
-High input prices were the second-most frequently mentioned negative factor (8 percent).
-Livestock losses, weak cash rental rates, and weakening global economy and stock market returns was mentioned by 7, 5, and 4 percent of the respondents, respectively.
+The most frequently mentioned negative factor affecting land values was lower commodity prices, mentioned by 41 percent of respondents.
+High input prices and eroding cash and credit availability were the second-most frequently mentioned negative factors, with each mentioned by seven percent of respondents.
+Strong investment alternatives such as the stock market, an uncertain agricultural future, and weaker cash rents were mentioned by six, five, and four percent of the respondents, respectively.

 Number of Sales Compared to Previous Year

-Over half, (61 percent) of respondents reported lower sales in 2016 relative to 2015.
-On the other end of the spectrum, just 10 percent reported more sales, and 29 percent reported the same level of sales in 2016 relative to 2015.
+Forty percent of respondents reported lower sales in 2017 relative to a year ago.
+On the other end of the spectrum, just 20 percent reported more sales, and 37 percent reported the same level of sales in 2017 relative to 2016.